programlaw/WordChain/README.md

 Unlike Kata19, the words in this program can vary in length.

-How to use:
+### How to use:
-1. At the command prompt, type "ruby wordchain.rb" \n
+1. At the command prompt, type "ruby wordchain.rb"
-2. Enter the first word in the word chain \n
+2. Enter the first word in the word chain
 3. Enter the second word in the word chain
 4. Wait (hopefully not too long!)
 5. Voila!